Ramadan is coming! Yay!

 Plan Suhoor (Suhur) Morning Meals Beforehand

-Planning morning meals in Ramadan is especially important.
-The morning meal should give you a prolonged energy and should not make you very thirsty.
-The most important thing is that the meals should be nourishing and healthy.
+The morning meals should give you prolonged energy and should not make you very thirsty.

 Ideas for planning morning Sohour meals: